 As an ensemble member at the Staatstheater Mainz for several seasons, she sang her role debuts as, the Marschallin in Der Rosenkavalier, Jenny in Mahagonny, Marie in Wozzeck, Mimì in La Bohème, and the title role in Madama Butterfly.

 Her discography includes the BMG recording of the opera La Favorita, the DVD of the Nikolaus Lehnhoff directed Parsifal conducted by Kent Nagano, and Bernstein’s Kaddish Symphony released on Nimbus Records, and in 2023 the brand new release of Mattinata on Orpheus Classical label, available to download on all online platforms.

 In recital, she has performed in Morelia and Zamora, Mexico, at Deutsche Oper Berlin and the University of Wisconsin at Madison.

-A sought-after voice teacher, Abbie Furmansky maintains a private vocal studio in Berlin, and regularly gives voice lessons to the Staatsoper Berlin Opera Studio.
-She has been a vocal instructor at the renowned IVAI in Tel Aviv, Body Mind Voice Berlin, and Ars Vocalis Mexico and the Greek Opera Studio.
+An internationally sought-after voice teacher, Abbie Furmansky maintains a private vocal studio in Berlin, For over ten years she gave voice lessons to the Staatsoper Berlin Opera Studio.
+She has been a vocal instructor on faculty at the renowned IVAI in Tel Aviv, Body Mind Voice Berlin, Ars Vocalis Mexico and the Greek Opera Studio.

 Abbie was an “artist in residence” at University of Wisconsin-Madison giving a recital and master class.
 In Spring 2017, she gave a master class and recital at the Jacobs School of Music at Indiana University and in spring 2018 a master class at the Royal Conservatoire Antwerp.
-She continues to teach at the Greek Opera Studio, and at IVAI in Tel Aviv.
-In summer 2017, she was teaching as a co-founder at the Balance Arts Opera Berlin program.
+In Summer 2022 she returns to teach on faculty at IVAI summer opera in Tel Aviv.
+Abbie taught and was a co-founder of the Balance Arts Opera Berlin program.

-She lives in Berlin with her husband, the composer and pianist Daniel Sutton, and their son Joshua.
+She lives in Berlin with her husband, the composer and pianist Daniel Sutton.